DusanTodorovic5/StockSimulator/README.md

 ## Features

-This program implements features avaliable from my [second git repository](https://github.com/DusanTodorovic5/StockPriceSimulatorCpp)
+This program implements features avaliable from my [older stock simulator written in C++ which is also avaliable as second git repository](https://github.com/DusanTodorovic5/StockPriceSimulatorCpp)
 It also implements new features like :
  - Zoom on stock
  - Drag graph view